-16 Ground Squirrels
+16 Ground Squirrels and Miniature Sheep

 Long ago, ground squirrels (Spermophilus citellus) lived in large numbers in and around the National Park.
 But today, after years of persecution as would-be seed robbers and habitat deprivation, only isolated colonies still exist - and these are threatened with extinction.
 Ground squirrels typically inhabit steppe and meadow habitats, live in burrows under the earth, and eat seeds, roots and fruits.
 These small rodents hibernate in the winter.
-Typical for the species is the way they rise up on their hind legs to better view their surroundings and the shrill cry they make when danger is near.

-A small colony lives in the enclosure and we are hoping for lots of baby squirrels at the beginning of summer!
-They can be best observed while playing near their nests.
+Typical for the species is the way they rise up on their hind legs to better view their surroundings, and the shrill cry they make when danger is near.
+A small colony lives in the enclosure and we hope for lots of baby squirrels at the beginning of summer!
+The squirrels can be best observed while playing near their nests.
+The miniature sheep help out the squirrels by tending the grounds.